Getting Started¶

 Portable, vendor-neutral skills (with seven built-ins) |

-.github/pull_request_template.md |
+.github/pull_request_template.md / .gitlab/merge_request_templates/Default.md / .azuredevops/pull_request_template.md |

-Seeds the What / Why PR-description convention |
+Seeds the What / Why description convention (per forge) |

 .agent/version.md |